leonardo672/Advanced-SQL-Project/README.md

 ---------

-# Full SQL → OOP Analogy (Detailed with Explanations)
+# Full Comprehensive SQL → OOP Analogy (Detailed with Explanations)

 This document explains **every important SQL concept used in the project** and maps it to an **Object-Oriented Programming (OOP) analogy**, with a clear explanation for each mapping.